joecorcoran/detergent/README.md

 ## Contributing & testing

 Flush the repo onto your SSD and have a butchers at `test.js`.
 It's very minimalistic testing setup using [AVA](https://github.com/avajs/ava) and [Istanbul CLI](https://github.com/istanbuljs/nyc).
-Currently the Detergent has ten options and each option can affect the output of the library.
-This means, we have to test each feature against every possible combination of the settings — that's 2^11=2048 tests for each unit test!
-I coded up an auxiliary library, [object-boolean-combinations](https://github.com/revelt/object-boolean-combinations) which generates an array of all possible variations and feeds that into AVA.
+Currently the Detergent has eleven options and each option can affect the output of the library.
+This means, we have to test each feature against every possible combination of the settings - that's 2^11=2048 tests for each unit test!
+I coded up an auxiliary library, [object-boolean-combinations](https://github.com/revelt/object-boolean-combinations) which generates an array of all possible variations and feeds that into loops ran by AVA.
 See its readme file to learn more how it works.

-Tests take around 5 minutes to complete:
+Tests take around 5 minutes to complete on average laptop:

 ```bash
 npm test